21.3.22

 Primary Magenta, Primary Yellow, Primary Cyan

-When I get new mediums, I like to paint color charts on heavy photograph printing paper bought at a clearance store years ago.
-It has a shiny surface that seems to take a lot of abuse for most mediums without issue, except for watercolor which needs specific watercolor paper for its staining qualities.
+When I acquire new mediums, I like to create color charts on heavy photo printing paper purchased at a clearance store years ago.
+It has a shiny surface that seems to withstand a lot of abuse in most mediums without issue, except for watercolor, which requires specific watercolor paper due to its staining qualities.

 I use my 23-year-old Staples purchase Swingline GBC machine to make reference booklets.
-I found this one like mine on Amazon now for a much better deal than Staples... it punches out the Comb style edges that fit into the Comb Spines that come in different colors and widths.
-This machine is such a useful tool for anyone who likes to keep notes or print off recipes as I do often and categorize them into their own booklets using clear plastic covers purchased from Staples.
+I found this one, similar to mine, on Amazon now for a much better deal than Staples.
+It punches out the comb-style edges that fit into the comb spines, which come in different colors and widths.
+This machine is such a valuable tool for anyone who likes to keep notes or print off recipes, as I often do, and categorize them into their own booklets using clear plastic covers purchased from Staples.

 I keep all my painting charts for products purchased as well.
 I make a paint palette color chart for each painting as part of the preparations.

-Great idea for future references for the collectors, gawd forbid the collected paintings need a conservationist 200 years from now or for forgery checks... wink-wink, ya never know!
+Great idea for future reference for collectors, in case the collected paintings need conservation 200 years from now or for forgery checks... wink-wink, you never know!

 See some samples of paint palette charts for an oil painting, 'Tipping Point'.